 - Take Interstate 87 West to the Palisades Parkway South to the New Jersey Turnpike.

 - Take Exit 14C-Holland Tunnel.

-- · Turn right on Luis Marin Boulevard.
+- Turn right on Luis Marin Boulevard.

-- Turn left on 6th Street.
+- Turn left on Christopher Columbus Drive.

-- The hotel will be on the left.
+- The hotel will be at the end of Christopher Columbus Drive.